 Even if we have this threat, we can see there is an increased amount of IoT devices.
-People still search the online platform and offline platform both to get more good and advanced technological devices coming up.
-We can at the end say that we are experiencing hyper growth of the IoT devices.
+People still search the online platform and offline platform both to get more good and advanced technological tools coming up.
+We can, in the end, say that we are experiencing hyper-growth of the IoT devices.

 In 2020 we can say that tons and tons more Internet Of Things connected devices are on the way.
 At times it is believed that the topmost Internet providers such as the Verizon’s, The AT&Ts are not yet ready for providing the fiber connectivity.
 This is all because the infrastructure is sufficient enough to support it.